pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 822 DSA | Linked List

+I continued with the development of my application, today I have some problems with the way to store the data of the application, now I am safer that need good knowledge about data structures and I start speaking English in a discord channel too.

 #### Day 821 Linked List Application

 I start one project to create a basic program where I implemented all learning about Linked List, browser history the name of the project and today apply to some jobs offer.